bvz2000/bvzcomparedirs/README.md

 Future features:
 - Identify files that have the same name, but are unique.
-- Identify files in the canoncial directory that are missing from the query directory.
+- Identify files in the canonical directory that are missing from the query directory.
 - Cache md5 checksums for re-use between sessions.

 # Example Usage: